BinPro/CONCOCT/doc/source/installation.rst

 Other Programs Needed
 ---------------------

--  For assembly, use your favorite, here is a good one
+-  For assembly, use your favourite.
+Here is a good one:

    -  `Megahit <https://github.com/voutcn/megahit>`__